manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 29. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** and then select **Security**.
 The **Microsoft 365 Defender** portal should now be displayed in your browser.
 You will resume from here in the next task when you launch a spear phishing attack using the Attack Simulator.

-30. You have now configured MFA, you have signed into the **Micosoft 365 Defender** portal using MFA, and you are ready to run the Attack simulator training.
+30. You have now configured MFA, you have signed into the **Microsoft 365 Defender** portal using MFA, and you are ready to run the Attack simulator training.
 Leave everything as is in your VM and proceed to the next task.

 ### Task 2: Configure and launch a Spear Phishing attack